albertogasparin/Optiscroll/README.md

 - On iOS/Android, custom events (and scrollbars if `forceScrollbars: true`) are fired/updated whenever browser fires the scroll event.

+## Why still timers to check size/content changes?

+Even if there are clever tricks to detect an element size change (eg iframes) there is still no reliable way to detect overflow changes (the event is Firefox only and Chrome has deprecated it).
+So, timers are still the most performing solution because they allow a more fine grained control.

 ## Running Tests